Delhi: Sports

 Cricket and football are the most popular sports in Delhi.
 There are several cricket grounds, or maidans, located across the city.
 The Arun Jaitley Stadium (known commonly as the Kotla) is one of the oldest cricket grounds in India and is a venue for international cricket matches.
 It is the home ground of Delhi cricket team and the Indian Premier League franchise Delhi Capitals.
 The Delhi cricket team represents the city in the Indian domestic tournaments.
 It has produced several world-class international cricketers such as Virender Sehwag, Virat Kohli, Gautam Gambhir, Madan Lal, Chetan Chauhan, Shikhar Dhawan, Ishant Sharma, Manoj Prabhakar and Bishan Singh Bedi to name a few.
 The Railways and Services cricket teams of domestic circuit also play their home matches in Delhi, at the Karnail Singh Stadium and the Palam A Stadium, respectively.

 Ambedkar Stadium, a football stadium in Delhi which holds 21,000 people, was the venue for the Indian football team's World Cup qualifier against UAE on 28 July 2012.
 Delhi hosted the Nehru Cup in 2007 and 2009, in both of which India defeated Syria 1–0.
+Delhi's professional association football club Delhi FC competes in I-League.
 In the Elite Football League of India, Delhi's first professional American football franchise, the Delhi Defenders played its first season in Pune.
 Buddh International Circuit in Greater Noida, a suburb of Delhi, formerly hosted the Formula 1 Indian Grand Prix.